Spironolactone oral suspension

 This medication may also interact with the following medications:

-certain medicines for blood pressure, heart disease like benazepril, lisinopril, losartan, valsartan
+certain medicines for blood pressure or heart disease like benazepril, lisinopril, losartan, valsartan

 certain medicines that treat or prevent blood clots like heparin and enoxaparin